Search For Satoshi

 These wallet addresses and no addresses associated with Satoshi have ever been exchanged or used.

-There’s been much speculation about who Satoshi could be but I thought I’d do my own “research” and scrape the original Cryptography mailing list archives.
+There’s been much speculation about who Satoshi could be but I thought I’d do my own “research” and build a tool to search for Satoshi by scraping the original Cryptography mailing list archives and doing some analysis.

 Fairly simple little scraper and analyser of the https://www.metzdowd.com cryptography mailing list archives where Satoshi first posted the Bitcoin whitepaper.

 Scrape all the messages from Satoshi after November 2008.

 Remove common words with an English word list and manually